-- At any time during a test Session, a Test Administrator may repeat a portion of the TAM script if necessary for clarification.
-The Test Administrator may NOT explain any portion of the script. - Test Administrators should not assist a student during testing or alter or interfere with a student's response in any way that would impact their answers.
-Examples of unauthorized assistance include, but are not limited to: - Providing answers to a student - Indicating that a student has answered a question correctly, incorrectly, or left a question blank - Defining words or providing synonyms - Spelling words - Influencing a student's responses by offering verbal or non-verbal hints, clues, or cues - Altering, explaining, simplifying, or paraphrasing any test question, reading passages, writing prompt, or Selected Response answer option - Suggesting that a student add more information to a response or reconsider a response to a question
+- At any time during a test Session, a Test Administrator may repeat a portion of the TAM script if necessary.
+The Test Administrator may only clarify the directions or script to a student with a noted accommodation. - Test Administrators should NOT assist a student during testing or alter or interfere with a student's response in any way that would impact their answers.
+Examples of unauthorized assistance include but are NOT limited to: - Providing answers to a student - Indicating that a student has answered a question correctly, incorrectly, or left a question blank - Defining words or providing synonyms - Spelling words - Influencing a student's response by offering verbal or non-verbal hints, clues, or cues - Altering, explaining, simplifying, or paraphrasing any test question, reading passage, writing prompt, or Selected Response answer option - Suggesting that a student add more information to a response or reconsider a response to a question